Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 **Interested in learning more?** Whether you're evaluating `ArrowSpace` for your data infrastructure, considering sponsorship, or want to discuss integration strategies, please check the Contacts page.

+Please [consider sponsorship my research](https://github.com/sponsors/Mec-iS) and improve your company's understanding of LLMs and vector databases.

-**[Book a call on our Calendly](https://calendly.com/tunedconsulting/talk-with-lorenzo)** to discuss how `ArrowSpace` can accelerate discovery in your analysis and storage workflows.
+**[Book a call on our Calendly](https://calendly.com/tunedconsulting/talk-with-lorenzo)** to discuss how `ArrowSpace` can accelerate discovery in your analysis and storage workflows, or discussing these improvements.